stacyc2449/wwf-sdm/readme.md

 4. Overwintering conditions were difficult to isolate (we look at this for NST efficacy), in addition to general ranges.
 Some publications test for the survivability of insects in extreme limits of overwintering conditions, but future prediction data is not precise and accurate enough to predict a one-two days of extreme freeze.
 Because of this, we determine the ranges of these pests by sightings, accumulated from GBIF which includes samples from universities, museums, and iNaturalist.
 We filter for winter months and early-season planting to isolate the "overwintering" ranges for these pests.
 We choose to only stick with GBIF datasets because they were the most extensive, and already include large datasets such as iNaturalist sightings

-5. We use climactic variables from 1980 (or 1970?) and onwards - this does not solely reflect overwintering conditions, but these species were found to be present year round in the overwintered locations based on month filtering and observation.
-This would show that the lowest precipitation and coldest temperatures would still be relevant to the overwintering of insects here
+5. We use climactic variables from 1980 and onwards, specifically ones that would be related to overwintering conditions in North America

 6. We should put more emphasis on southern-residing pests, since these are most likely to spread to the midwest, with the most crop production

 ### Goals
 The goal is to predict the new expanded range of overwintering sites for common pests, and compare it with areas where neonics application is largely unregulated and legalized.
 This will provide new recommended places where neonics should be, and shouldn't be applied, because of the detriment that neonics contribute to the environment, such as pollinator death and decreased biodiversity, as well as making it more likely for common pests to develop a resistance to these insecticides.

-### Using this repository
-This repository features the codebase and a very sparse amount of data.
-The data will be made available soon, it is currently absent for pushing/pulling efficiency.
+It is also important to note that neonics may not even be necessary - multiple studies have shown little to no difference in crop yield with applications of seed treatments especially in northern regions.
+Read more from [WWF](https://www.worldwildlife.org/publications/neonicotinoid-seed-treatments-in-north-american-row-crops-a-literature-review-of-yield-and-profitability-outcomes/).

-Updated July 24, 2026
+Updated August 6, 2026